Select Page

 by | Mar 7, 2024 | Cold War Tour Berlin

-The Berlin Blockade and Airlift was a crucial event during the early stages of the Cold War.
-It took place from June 1948 to May 1949 and involved Western Allies airlifting essential supplies to the people of West Berlin after the Soviet Union blockaded the city.
-In this blog post, we will provide a short summary of this historic event, highlighting its causes, key players, and outcomes.
+The Berlin Blockade and Airlift was an important episode of the Cold War early years.
+It occurred between June 1948 and May 1949 during which Western Allies flew food and other requirements to the people of West Berlin after the Soviet Union sealed off the city.
+As usual in this blog post, I will present a brief overview of this historical happening, the cause, players, and effects.

 Causes of the Berlin Blockade